EricSchrock/bugjet/README.md

 ## Decision 2: Transaction database format

-Simplicity and the ability to manually edit data are priorities, so I chose to use a spreadsheet to store imported transactions instead of something like an `SQL` database, accepting
+Simplicity and the ability to manually edit data are priorities, so I chose to use a spreadsheet to store imported transactions instead of something like an `SQL` database.

 ## Decision 3: Transaction metadata source